Nothsurm/Metropolis/README.md

 ## A fully functional project written in React for the front-end and Express/Node.js for the back-end

+### This website uses a free domain, therefore initial load time may take 30-60 seconds

 An e-commerce app where the user may browse and filter through products, purchasing a product requires registeration.
 The ability to perform CRUD operations on categories, products and users is reserved for admin priveleges.

 This project utilizes React components and states to fetch data from a database created in MongoDB.
 Data storage and maintainability is done using Redux, CRUD operations are availbale to the User and Admin.